 - What’s the most courageous next step on this project?

-How might you step into the full world without breaking your current world?
+How might you step out of your comfort zone and step into the full world without breaking your current world?